Arugulamoon/gomud/README.md

 Performing actions prompts stories to progress and potentially being a trigger for another story.
 Which has a beginning and an end.

+But effectively, you can freeze time on stories, wander around, do other things.
+Progress and Nurture?

 Quest: Level, Tasks, Goals, Rewards
 Currency: Gil, Tokens
 Long Walkway -> Enter Context (Room)